VinayKomakula21/BlogApp/README.md

    ```bash
    mvn spring-boot:run
    ```
-   The backend will start on `http://localhost:8080`
+   The backend will start on `http://localhost:8080` with context path `/api`

 ### Frontend Setup